Credit Card Debt: How Much is Too Much?

 Single-Income Families

 For single-income families, this rule can be applied to net income for a conservative estimate.
-It is safer to calculate your spending and borrowing habits on take-home pay because this is what you’ll have disposable after deductions and taxes.
-For example, if your after-tax income each month is $3,125, you’ll need to keep all your housing and expenses to $1,125 or lower each month to avoid debt.
+It is safer to calculate your spending and borrowing habits on take-home pay because this is what you’ll have disposable after taking deductions for retirement account contributions, health insurance benefits, and taxes.
+For example, if your after-tax income each month is $3,125, you’ll need to keep all your housing and expenses to $1,125 or lower each month to avoid going into debt.

 Dual-Income Families